taku25/UEP.nvim/README.md

 " Create a new Unreal Engine project from a template.
 :UEP new_project

+" Start project monitoring.
+Checks for Git updates, runs refresh if needed, then watches for file changes.
+:UEP start

+" Stop the project monitor.
+:UEP stop

 " Jumps to the actual class or struct definition file, skipping forward declarations.
 :UEP goto_definition[!]
 [ClassName]